 This is what he said;

 “Real Madrid is full of the best players in the world, and it’s tough, so that’s why I went away, to be able to come back one day.
 I got injured just as I got to Juventus and I didn’t do pre-season.
-It was horrible.
-I struggled.
+It was horrible as I struggled.
 I started watching films and reading in Italian.

 I made an effort to adapt.
 In the end, we won the league and the cup.
 It couldn’t have gone any better.
 I felt very loved by the fans.